argoproj/argo-cd/docs/proposals/002-ui-extensions.md

 ## Motivation

 Argo CD is commonly used as a dashboard to Kubernetes applications.
 The current UI is limited in that it only displays very general information about Kubernetes objects.
-Any special visualizations can currently only be done native Kubernetes kinds.
+Any special visualizations can currently only be done for native Kubernetes kinds.

-For custom resources, Argo CD does not by default have any special handling or understanding of CRs, such as how to assess health of the object or visualizations.
+For custom resources, Argo CD does not by default have any special handling or understanding of CRs, such as how to assess the health of the object or visualizations.
 When examining a resource, a user can only see a YAML view of the object, which is not helpful unless they are familiar with the object's spec and status information.

 Note that Argo CD does currently have a resource customizations feature, which allows operators to define health checks and actions via lua scripts in the argocd-cm ConfigMap.
 However, the current mechanism of configuring resource customizations is difficult and highly error prone.